Dirac231/BCHamming/README.md

 # Quantum Hamming Code

-Suppose you have a message $\ket{m}$ that is long $n$ bits and you want to encode it in a noise resistant message $\ket M$.
+Suppose you have a message |m> that is long n bits and you want to encode it in a noise resistant message |M>.

-To do so you have to create a quantum cirucuit that is big enough to be able to hold $\ket M$ and additional ancillas (ancillas are required only for the syndrome).
+To do so you have to create a quantum cirucuit that is big enough to be able to hold |M> and additional ancillas (ancillas are required only for the syndrome).

 To know how big has to be the circuit call the function